GREAT NEWS! The Banh Mi Handbook, released on July 8, 2014, is in its fourth printing!

 WHAT I DO

 Along with cookbooks, I write articles for magazines and newspapers.
-My work has appeared in many publications, including the Los Angeles Times, Wall Street Journal, Sunset, Bon Appetit, Cooking Ligh and SAVEUR, where I'm also a contributing editor.
+My work has appeared in many publications, including the Los Angeles Times, Wall Street Journal, Sunset, Bon Appetit, Cooking Light and Saveur.
+In 2015, I became a contributing editor to an exciting new publication, Rodale's Organic Life.
 Additionally, I've written Asian food and culture pieces for Lonely Planet Vietnam (2012) and Cornbread Nation 6 by the Southern Foodways Alliance.